petrakol/blockxpand-icp/README.md

 `claim_all_rewards`, refreshes the holdings and displays success or error messages in the status area at the bottom of the page.

+## HTTP API

+The canister exposes a simple JSON interface via the `http_request` query method.
+The following endpoints are available:

+- `/holdings/<principal>` – returns an array of `Holding` records
+- `/summary/<principal>` – returns totals per token

+Requests return HTTP 200 on success with `Content-Type: application/json` or 404 if the path or principal is invalid.

 ## Further reading